-A student may change his/her schedule within the first two weeks of a semester with approval from the counselor, principal, and parents.
+Given our small size and prescribed course sequence, it would be rare for a student to need to drop or add a class after the start of the school year.
+A student may request to make a change to his/her schedule within the first two weeks of a semester with approval from the counselor, Divisional Dean, and parents.
 However, this cannot result in the student having an "open" unscheduled period.